-Excel is an amazing tool but it’s fundamentally a desktop application and not a background processing engine and using it as such is not without its issues.
+However, despite the functionality that Excel brings, it’s fundamentally a desktop application and not a background processing engine.
+So using it as such is not without its issues.

 With this in mind, we have defined a scalable Microsoft Azure based architecture to process Excel workbooks without the need for Excel or SharePoint.
-Our Azure Calculation Engine (ACE) enables organisations to focus on running their operations, and leave the Excel processing in Azure to computing.
+Our Azure Calculation Engine (ACE) enables organisations to focus on running their operations, and leave the Excel processing to Azure.

-2. Secondly we had to define the Azure architecture using all Azure PaaS and SaaS services that would allow for consistent scaling when load is heavy.
+2. Secondly, you have to define the necessary Azure architecture.
+However, this must use all of the relevant Azure PaaS and SaaS services that would allow for consistent scaling - even when the load is heavy.

-We decided to use the Azure service bus queue and Azure worker roles with the Queue-based load levelling pattern:
+In this context, we decided to use the Azure Service Bus Queue and Azure Worker Roles with the Queue-based load leveling pattern:

-3. Our application adds a number of tasks to a queue, the auto scaling workers pull those tasks (task = calculating an Excel workbook) from the queue for processing, then they process and write the output to the relevant storage location.
+Thereafter, auto scaling workers pull those tasks (task = calculating an Excel workbook) from the queue for processing.
+Then they process and write the output to the relevant storage location.

-From a technical perspective, taking something that is theoretical to vast data quantities may seem like a flag on the moon moment.
+From a technical perspective, taking something theoretical to vast data quantities may seem like a flag on the moon moment.

 In reality, we are delighted to say that all parts of the equation have come together to form a fantastic tool for those pushing Excel to its best.
-See how Telereal Trillium made the jump and the impacts it has had.
+To see this for yourself, see how Telereal Trillium made the jump and the impacts it has had.